Emla Cream 5% 5g

 Avoid contact with your eyes.
 If you accidentally get the cream in your eyes, rinse well with lukewarm water or saline solution and protect the eye until sensation returns.

-If you are planning to use this product before getting a tattoo, speak to your doctor to check its right for you, and let your tattoo artist know you're planning to use the cream so they can make adjustments accordingly.
+If you are planning to use this product before getting a tattoo, speak to your doctor to check it is right for you, and let your tattoo artist know you're planning to use the cream so they can make adjustments accordingly.

 If you are currently pregnant or breastfeeding, speak to your doctor before using this product.